What is the TORCH Mentorship Program?

 In addition to the public events we host each year, TORCH gives a select group of aspiring EPs the chance to have a more personalized, one-on-one professional counseling experience.
 Candidates admitted into the One-to-One Mentorship program will be given the chance to match with a Fellow from the AIA’s College of Fellows, with whom they can cultivate a valuable mentoring relationship.
 From resume and portfolio reviews to opportunities to learn and collaborate, admitted mentees will find ample means to grow as a professional as part of a TORCH mentee class—and, we hope, share any lessons learned with colleagues of all stripes for years to come.

-Interested candidates should review the information on How to Apply, and submit their applications accordingly.
+Interested candidates for 2022 should review the information on How to Apply, and submit their applications by July 5, 2022.